AdamCraven/Capture/README.md

 				// Will capture any 'mycustomevent' events on this.element.find('.selector');
 			}
 		}
-	};

-You can also wrap the object in a capture view.
-This instantiates a new object every time it is called and also inherits capture view functions from the view class.

-	Capture.view({
-		init : function(options, moreOptions) {
-			// The init function is exectued on capture, before event delegates have been assigned },
-		onclick : {
-			element : function(e) {
-				// Will capture any 'click' events on this.element }
-		}
 	});

 #### Attaching the same View Controllers to multiple elements

 This is generally undesirable behaviour.
 View Controllers are an overall controller.
-They shouldn't be used for individual .pictures in a #gallery.
-Instead, it should capture the #gallery itself because it is much faster and less heavy on memory.
+For example, they shouldn't be used for individual .pictures in a #gallery.
+Instead, it should capture the #gallery itself.
 To prevent this undesired behaviour one element is captured at a time.

 Which means when doing this;

 	$('.pictures').capture(pictureViewController);

-It is effectively this;
+Is effectively this;

 	$('.pictures').eq(0).capture(pictureViewController);

 In some valid instances, you might want to attach the same View Controller to multiple elements.
 For example, two pagination elements on a page.
 One at the top and one at the bottom.

-You must instantiate a new View Controller for each.
-If you do not, the 'this.element' will always point to the last one bound in the View Controller and changes to the variables will affect them both.

-	// Do not do this
-	$('.pagination').each(function() {
-		this.capture(paginationViewController)
-	};

-	// This is correct
-	$('.pagination').each(function() {
-		this.capture(new PaginationViewController)
-	};

-However, this is automatically handled if the ViewController is an instance of capture.view.
+Instantiation is automatically handled if the object is wrapped with Capture.view.

-	paginationViewController = $.capture.view{{
+	paginationView = Capture.view{{
 		// ...
 	}};

-	$('.pagination').each(function() {
+	$('.pagination').each(function () {
-		this.capture(paginationViewController)
+		this.capture(paginationView)
 	};

 #### Other features

 As it's just a JavaScript object, this works too;

-	function PictureViewController = function(){
+	function PictureView = function(){
 		this.init = function() {};
 		this.onclick = {
 			'.delete' : function() {